AdobeDocs/adobeio-runtime/guides/creating_rest_apis.md

 Let&rsquo;s see how you can create this API, assuming you have the web actions are already deployed/created.

+# How long does it take to create/update an API

+When creating or updating a REST API, it can take up to 60 seconds to see the changes.

 ## Using wsk CLI

 Using the `wsk api create` command, you create each API endpoint one-by-one.
 This command allows you to set a base path, path, method, and response type.
 We will set: